Privacy notice and policy

 subpoena approved by a judge);

-- To contractors providing utility-related services on behalf of PCE—but only to
+- To contractors providing utility-related services on behalf of Peninsula Clean Energy—but only to

 the extent necessary to render the service and subject to confidentiality and